N.B.: As a reminder, I will be using W.S. Merwin’s translation of Purgatorio.

 The first canto of Purgatorio has a quiet tone that permits some rest after Inferno.
 Dante has a moment to look around, enjoy the stars and to notice four unique, symbolic, and spiritual stars not visible to the living.
 And dawn begins to break, truly signaling a beginning.

-Dante explicitly invokes Calliope, the muse of epic poetry, though as we learned at the outset of this project, epic is only one modality of a larger, comic poem written in a local tongue about the same subject that other vernacular poems are written: Love. this is a quest from darkness to transcendent love.
+Dante explicitly invokes Calliope, the muse of epic poetry, though as we learned at the outset of this project, epic is only one modality of a larger, comic poem written in a local tongue about the same subject that other vernacular poems are written: Love.
 But this is a journey or quest from darkness to this transcendent, divine love.

 Merwin points out in his notes that in canto II Virgil first refers to himself and Dante as pilgrims because technically no one makes a pilgrimage through Hell; pilgrimage implies the hope of arriving at some place of spiritual edification.
 Indeed, Dante tells his friend in canto II that his soul is weary from the journey through Inferno, as well might he be.
 But this travel reference, together with the opening metaphor of the sailing ship, emphasize that Purgatory is properly a place of journey, and epic is a suitable mode for describing a journey.